 - Direct Effect:

 - o None

 - Indirect Effect:

-- None
+- o None

 Based on the results of our historic property identification efforts, the Program has determined that project actions will not affect historic properties that compose the Area of Potential Effect.
 The project area is not within or adjacent to the boundaries of a National Register of Historic Places (NRHP)-eligible or listed historic district or Traditional Urban Center.
-There are some deteriorated reported archaeological materials, but no significant cultural properties within a half-mile radius of the proposed project location.
-No eligible archaeological sites or NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-03945 is located.
-The closest freshwater body is approximately 0.68 mi (1.1 km) to the east of the project area.
-The size of the proposed project activities is small (1,530 total sq. ft [0.278069 ac] for one galvanized roof, cistern and fence line) and construction of public roads/residential structures/agricultural infrastructure has impacted the surrounding terrain.
-Furthermore, the historic structures and associated historic material located to the northwest of the project area are not visually accessible from the proposed project area.
+There are no reported archaeological materials or significant cultural properties within a half-mile radius of the proposed project location.
+No known archaeological sites or NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-04078 is located.
+The closest freshwater body is approximately 1.23 mi (1.99 km) of the project area.
+The size of the proposed project activities is very small (0.0691 acres each) and construction of a private and public roads, and residential and agricultural infrastructure has impacted the surrounding terrain.
 Therefore, no impact to cultural properties is anticipated for this reconstruction project.